Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.1.0.md

 - Hierarchy must not contain cycles or invalid parent references.

 ### 7.2 Error Classes & Exit Codes
-- **Error Code Reference:** All error codes are defined as constants in `utils/error_handler.py` following format E### (e.g., E001, E002, E003).
+- **Error Code Reference:** All error codes are defined as constants in `utils/error_handler.py`, following the format `E###` (e.g., `E001`, `E002`, `E003`).

 - **Module-Specific Error Categories:**
-  - **Parsing:** IIF file structure issues, missing headers, invalid encoding
+  - **Dispatch Validation (formerly "Parsing"):** Errors originating from invalid or malformed payloads passed by the dispatcher—such as corrupted section structures, missing headers, or encoding issues detected during upstream `.IIF` preprocessing.
-  - **Mapping:** Unknown account types, missing hierarchy definitions, mapping load failures
+  - **Mapping:** Unknown account types, missing hierarchy definitions, mapping load failures.
-  - **Tree Construction:** Missing parents, circular references, 1-child promotion failures
+  - **Tree Construction:** Missing parents, circular references, 1-child promotion violations.
-  - **Output:** CSV generation failures, file permission issues
+  - **Output:** CSV generation failures, file permission issues.

 - **Exception Classes:** Referenced from centralized `utils/error_handler.py`:
-  - `IIFParseError`: Parsing category failures
+  - `IIFParseError`: Raised by the dispatcher for `.IIF` parsing or extraction failures; logged by modules when surfaced through upstream diagnostics or payload metadata.
-  - `MappingLoadError`: Mapping category failures
+  - `MappingLoadError`: Mapping-related failures.
-  - `AccountsTreeError`: Tree construction category failures
+  - `AccountsTreeError`: Hierarchy and construction-related failures.
-  - `OutputError`: Output category failures
+  - `OutputError`: Failures during output generation.

 - **ValidationError Structure:**
   - The `ValidationError` `TypedDict` is used for structured logging of validation issues.
 It is not raised as an exception but is included in logs and error reports for agentic inspection and debugging.

-- **Exit Codes:** Following core PRD standard:
+- **Exit Codes:** As per core PRD specification:
-  - 0: Success
+  - `0`: Success
-  - 1: Critical failure (parsing, mapping load failures)
+  - `1`: Critical failure (e.g., dispatch validation, mapping load failure)
-  - 2: Validation errors (tree construction, missing parents)
+  - `2`: Validation errors (e.g., tree construction, unresolved references)

-- **Usage:** All error raising and logging references centralized constants from `utils/error_handler.py`
+- **Usage:** All exceptions and error codes must reference centralized constants from `utils/error_handler.py`.

-- **Logging:** Defers to centralized logging policies as defined in Core PRD section 7.10
+- **Logging:** Conforms to logging framework and structure defined in Core PRD §7.10.

 ---